 Nine Days & Nine Forms of Maa Durga :

-3rd day of Navratri ( Saturday, 9th October 2021 ), Tritiya and Chaturthi Tithi : On the third day of Navratri the Goddess is worshipped as 'Chandraghanta'.
+3rd day of Navratri ( Wednesday, 28th September 2022 ), Tritiya Tithi : On the third day of Navratri the Goddess is worshipped as 'Chandraghanta'.
 She is the symbolic representation of beauty and bravery.
 She has a ‘chandra’ or half moon on her forehead in the shape of a ‘ghanta’ or bell.
 That is why she is called ‘Chandraghanta’.
 She is charming and has ten hands, three eyes and holds weapons in her hands.

 4th day of Navratri (Thursday, 29th September 2022 ), Chaturthi Tithi : On the fourth day of Navratri, the Goddess is worshipped as 'Kushmaanda'.
 It is believed that Kushmanda Devi is the creator of the entire Universe which she has created by her laugh.
 The universe was full of darkness, until her light spreads in all directions like rays from the sun.
 She has eight or ten hands and holds weapons, glitter, rosary, etc., in her hands.